-A mortgage loan is considered distressed if either (i) a payment default has occurred and is continuing or (ii) a payment default is determined to be reasonably foreseeable as defined in the Code and as determined by our thencurrent servicing practices.
+A mortgage loan is considered distressed if either (i) a payment default has occurred and is continuing or (ii) a payment default is determined to be reasonably foreseeable as defined in the Code and as determined by our then-current servicing practices.
 We may permit modifications of distressed mortgage loans as part of a loss mitigation alternative while those mortgage loans remain in the pool so long as the modification is made in accordance with the trust documents.
-See "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS-Prepayments Related to Servicing Practices for Distressed Loans-Servicing Practices for Distressed Loans."
+See "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS-Prepayments Related to Servicing Practices for Distressed Loans."